What Is Microsoft Azure Cloud, How Does It Work & Services

 AWS vs. Azure vs. GCP Cost: Top 3 Cloud Pricing Comparison

-Amazon Web Services (AWS) started in 2006 by offering services such as Simple Storage Service (Amazon S3) and Elastic Compute Cloud (EC2).
-Within three years of launch, AWS expanded its services by offering Elastic Block Store (EBS), Amazon CloudFront, and Content Delivery Network (CDN).
+Amazon launched AWS in 2006 with two foundational services: Simple Storage Service (S3) and Elastic Compute Cloud (EC2).
+Over the following years, it expanded rapidly, adding Elastic Block Store (EBS), Amazon CloudFront, and a broad Content Delivery Network (CDN).

 Microsoft Azure